Football Australia (defunct sporting federation)

-Football Australia was a rebel organisation for the sport of Soccer in Australia and operated without any international affiliates.
 It was founded in 2012 by Australian business man Clive Palmer after having his Gold Coast United A-League licence revoked by the FFA.
-Archie Fraser was the most recent Chairman of Football Australia and Clive Palmer was President.
-Football Australia's last public activity was in June 2012 and the organisation is presumed to be defunct.
+Archie Fraser was the chairman and Clive Palmer was the president.
+Clive Palmer quickly moved on to other ventures after holding a handful of public 'inquiries' and an abortive attempt to set up a 'rebel competition', leaving the organisation unfunded and defunct.
+Palmer's Football Australia's last public activity was in June 2012.